 Give a good tip as soon as your are seated.
 There is an obligation for good service because you have paid him already.
 The relationship between you and the waiter is not of hope, but obligation.
 He is going to do everything necessary to take care of you because he has that money in his pocket.

 Many people show up with a stack of money and shower everybody with it.
-If you slip $10 or $20 to everybody you encounter, you’ll have nothing to show for it.
+If you slip $10 or $20 to everybody you encounter, you will have nothing to show for it.

 Who can change your experience at the hotel?
 The DESK AGENT can.